 For reference materials see the various resources on the Reference page which includes links to online dictionaries.

 If you like to watch videos to help you learn then you may find some useful resources on the Videos page.
+Though of course you need to actually do lots of questions!

 We all like to play Games, many games are available to help you practise Mathematics, you can see a whole collection on Mathematics Games.
-See for example

 The Maths Careers site offers you many articles to read, for further reading materials try Plus Magazine from The Millennium Mathematics Project – University of Cambridge or perhaps Math in the News from the Mathematical Association of America or Mathematical Moments from the American Mathematical Society.

 Obviously all these sites are those that I think are particularly good, I do know that many of my students use a lot of the sites I have mentioned here.
-You will find many more recommendations on the Useful links pages.
+You will find more recommendations on the Useful links pages.
 Students do let me know your own particular favourites.